petermc87/Sports-GOATS/README.md

 To post, you will have to option to:
 * Add your name
-* Add the sport your GOAT is asssociated with
+* Add the sport your chosen GOAT
 * Add their most notable trait *example: atheliticism*
 * Add and image and background image
 * Add a synopsis explaining the reasons for why they are the GOAT!